 The cottage is conveniently placed for access to the A1, where you can reach the charming village of Belford in under fifteen minutes.
 Here, you’ll find a cluster of independent shops, restaurants, and coffee shops, plus the popular eatery-stroke-farm shop – Sunnyhills of Belford – with delicious organic produce and local produce to savour.
 The foodies amongst your party will be delighted by the wealth of local delicacies on offer, including Doddington Dairy ice cream, Northumberland cheeses, Lindisfarne Oysters, Chainbridge Honey, and Craster Kippers to name but a few.
 There are also several excellent local pubs in the area, including the delightful Ship Inn at Low Newton-by-the-Sea (6.5 miles), famous for its seafood and microbrewery.

 Heading south, the medieval market town of Alnwick (9.5 miles) offers plenty of choice.
-Wander the cobbled streets and gift shops around the marketplace, or stop off at one of the many quaint cafés across the area, including Bari Tea, based in the Castle Quarter, for a very lovely lunch or a decadent afternoon cream tea!
+Wander the cobbled streets and gift shops around the marketplace, or stop off at one of the many quaint cafés across the area, including Strawberry Lounge, for a very lovely lunch, cream tea or delicious cake!
 While there, seek out Barter Books; ‘a book heaven’ with thousands of paperbacks, hardbacks and collector’s editions based in a beautiful former railway station, or pop into the super Bakehouse Gallery showcasing the work of local artists and designers.
 To sample local produce, try award-winning Turnbull’s, for fine food and quality meats; The Alnwick Deli for delicious cheeses, hampers and gifts; or the Alnwick Bakery for home-baked breads, pies and pastries.
 There is a market every Saturday, a Farmers’ Market on the last Friday of every month, and a large supermarket nearby for all your holiday essentials.
 There is also a direct and regular rail link to Newcastle from Alnwick, perfect to enjoy a day out in the city.

 For a dining experience with a difference, the Treehouse Restaurant at Alnwick Gardens (9 miles) is not to be missed.
 Set high in the treetops, it is a magical spot to spend an evening, featuring local fish and seafood, meats from Northumberland’s farmlands, as well as other regional specialities all within a lovely ambient setting.
 Alternatively, head to the pretty fishing village of Craster (9 miles) to sample the legendary oak smoked kippers from L Robson & Sons; or the Jolly Fisherman pub, famous for its crab sandwiches and mussels.